viettelcloud-provider/terraform-provider-viettelidc/docs/resources/blockstorage_quotaset_v2.md

 ---
 subcategory: "Deprecated"
 layout: "openstack"
-page_title: "OpenStack: viettelidc_blockstorage_quotaset_v2"
+page_title: "ViettelIdc: viettelidc_blockstorage_quotaset_v2"
 sidebar_current: "docs-openstack-resource-blockstorage-quotaset-v2"
 description: |-
-  Manages a V2 quotaset resource within OpenStack.
+  Manages a V2 quotaset resource within ViettelIdc.
 ---

 # viettelidc\_blockstorage\_quotaset\_v2

-Manages a V2 block storage quotaset resource within OpenStack.
+Manages a V2 block storage quotaset resource within ViettelIdc.

 ~> **Note:** This usually requires admin privileges.

-~> **Note:** This resource has a no-op deletion so no actual actions will be done against the OpenStack API
+~> **Note:** This resource has a no-op deletion so no actual actions will be done against the ViettelIdc API
     in case of delete call.

 ~> **Note:** This resource has all-in creation so all optional quota arguments that were not specified are